Chain of trust

 Mobile Security Object (MSO)

-The end-entity. mDocs include an IssuerAuth data structure, as defined in the ISO/IEC 18013-5:2021 standard.
+The end-entity of the chain of trust, which is the issued signed data. mDocs include an IssuerAuth data structure, as defined in the ISO/IEC 18013-5:2021 standard.
 It contains the MSO payload, which comprises metadata and salted hashed claims.

 Each MSO includes the following elements: